fab-dav/entra-id-auth-examples/oidc/nodejs/README.md

 - Node.js 14.x or higher
 - NPM or another package manager
-- A Microsoft Entra ID tenant with administrator access
+- A access to App Portal

 ## Try this repository in your local environment